MarsBased/handbook/guides/seo-guidelines.md

 * https://marsbased.com
 * https://www.marsbased.com

-We will also check for errors here: 404s, performance errors, robots.txt not found, sitemap errors, etc. This is a most powerful tool and I recommend taking your time to explore it.
+We will also check for errors here: 404s, performance errors, robots.txt not found, sitemap errors, etc. This is a most powerful tool and we recommend taking your time to explore it.

 <strong>If, and only if, the site includes search</strong> and has got therefore search parameters in the URL, this needs to be configured.
 Here’s a <a href="https://support.google.com/webmasters/answer/6080550?hl=en" title="Google guide to set up search parameters" target="_blank">good guide to help you to set up the search parameters</a>.
-Typically, Google will figure it out automatically, and it’ll be right in the 80% of the cases, which is good enough.
+Typically, Google will figure it out automatically, and it’ll be right in 80% of the cases, which is good enough.
 Don’t waste too much time with this.

 ## Google Analytics